Confirm-Solutions/confirmasaurus/research/paper_figures/normal_seq.md

 grad_est, chebyshev, cantelli
 ```

 Finally, also from exponential family theory, we can upper bound the hessian for the Type I Error for this test.
-The Type I Error must satisfy $|f''| \leq 1$ uniformly.
+The Type I Error must satisfy $|f''| \leq Var[X] = 1$ uniformly.

 In fact, we can use numerical optimization to show that this bound is loose.
 But, for a fully general bound, the bound is sufficient.